ketexon/BruinConnect/readme.md

 - React
 - Material UI and Emotion CSS

-Other libraries can be viewed in the `package.json`.
+Other third-party libraries used (from `package.json`):

+- compute-cosine-similarity
+- react-edit-text
+- react-simple-pull-to-refresh
+- react-transition-group
+- server-only

 ## Configuration